 These will pass through ground which is predominantly London clay, sand and gravels.
 The Thames Tunnel, which is predominantly constructed through chalk, will use Slurry TBMs.

-A fourth pair of TBMs, yet to be named, will be used to construct the tunnels between Pudding Mill Lane and Stepney Green.
 The eight TBMs will undertake a total of ten individual tunnel drives to construct the new 6.2m diameter Crossrail tunnels.

 The eight tunnel boring machines will be used as follows: